psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Inspector Why your own father was accusing you of being a soldier's ————, and you were retorting on him that you paid the rent of the house and kept the rest of the family.

-Prisoner : You never saw me with any soldiers.
+Prisoner: You never saw me with any soldiers.

 Inspector: But I have with the officers, and arn't they soldiers?

 Prisoner: Ah! you'd swear anything.

-Inspector: After we got her into the station-house, she swore she would tell the Court that I wanted to come in with her ; the house where she lives is a complete nuisance to the town.
+Inspector: After we got her into the station-house, she swore she would tell the Court that I wanted to come in with her; the house where she lives is a complete nuisance to the town.

 Prisoner said in her defence that the policemen knocked her father down three times in the gutter, and when she interfered to protect him they struck her twice across the back, and that the Inspector would not even give her a drop of cold water in the station-house to cool her parched lips.